dignifiedalpaca/blog/README.md

 This is a text after the metadata.
 ```

-These metadata are displayed to the user, except for the `published` one.
+This metadata is displayed to the user, except for the `published` one.
 This property is used by the engine to not display articles whose its value is not set to `true` ([posts/private.md](posts/private.md) is an example).

 ### Serving static files